 Maintenance is best performed regularly so make a note on your calendar.
-Check out our page on spring maintenance tips or read our fall cabin maintenance guide for more details.
+For more details. check out these pages:

 Look for dark patches where rain has splattered back on the logs and allowed mold or mildew to grow.
 This is best handled with a simple bleach/water solution mixed in a 50:50 ratio.
 Scrub the area gently with a soft brush wetted with the solution, then hose it off and let dry for a couple of days before re-staining.